syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmCheckBox.md

 ### cssClass `String`
 {:#members:cssclass}

-Sets the root class for checkbox theme.
-This cssClass API helps to use custom skinning option for checkbox control.
+Sets the root class for CheckBox theme.
+This cssClass API helps to use custom skinning option for CheckBox control.
 By defining the root class using this API, we need to include this root class in CSS.

 #### Default Value: